foday/Project-Manager/README.md

 # Project-Manager
-App made by nodejs that uses some phone services and has backend office
+App made by nodejs that uses some phone services and has backend office.